Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

     env.render()
 ```

 First, we deal with the action decision.
 This is only relevant if the last step did not result in failure, otherwise the environment is reset.
 Here we differentiate between 4 cases.
 In the first the current state is new and there are no statistics which action leads to some other state.
 In this case a random action is chosen.
 In the second and third case there are statistics of resulting state for one of the two actions.
-For those the expected value of the next state is calculated and compared to "threshold" to decide whether the result is good enough or if the other action should be tried.
+For those the expected value of the next state is calculated and compared to _threshold_ to decide whether the result is good enough or if the other action should be tried.
 In the fourth case there are statistics for both actions and the better one is chosen.
 Note that here is a lot of room for improvement to explore the state space more efficiently.
 ```
     if not any(np.equal(index, -1)):
         # if both actions have not been tried